jgraichen/redmine_dashboard/README.md

 This [Redmine](http://redmine.org) plugin adds an issue dashboard that supports drag and drop for issues and various filters.

-**Redmine Dashboard 2** is compatible and tested with Redmine 4.0 (experimental) and 3.4.
+**Redmine Dashboard 2** is compatible and tested with Redmine 4.1, 4.0 and 3.4.
 It may be compatible with older versions too.

 ![Redmine Dashboard v2.x Screenshot](http://altimos.de/rdb/img/rdb_2-1.png)